 I find it’s helpful to tell my subjects to look away from the reflector, so they don’t hurt their eyes.

 Having your assistant stand in the right place with the reflector will provide the most appealing portrait lighting.
 Opposite the location of the primary light source is often the best place for a reflector.

 With a reflector, you can see the light on your subject and observe the ratios before taking a photo.
 A reflector is bigger than a flash.
 It provides a softer light, especially from a non-shiny surface.

 How Do I Make my Fill Light Look Better?

 Using an unmodified flash can produce unflattering results.
 Even if you balance your fill light ratio beautifully, a bare flash will reflect off the skin.
 The resulting hot spots are pretty ugly.

 Bouncing your flash or using a modifier to soften it will help you make more flattering portraits.
 My preferred method of modifying my flash is to use a small softbox.

 It makes working a bit slower, but the soft light from the softbox is worth it.
 Compared to a bare flash, the light from the softbox is much more gentle and appealing.

-Careful choice of the right surface on a reflector is important.
+A careful choice of the right surface on a reflector is essential.
 In bright sunshine, I don’t use the gold or silver reflectors as they bounce too much harsh light onto my subject.